mintforpeople/robobo-framework-ios-pod/README.md

 ```

-To load the modules form the manager, they must be defined on the ```modules.plist``` file with the following convention:
+To load the modules from the manager, they must be defined on the ```modules.plist``` file with the following convention:

 Key: LoadNumber + dot + Name to be referenced on load